Bill Suttles Smaller Works

 Studio Short Takes

 My father explains his Studio Short Takes as an “immediate emotional response to a visual experience.
-The artwork is a mixed media on textured paper with more linear work, measuring 8.5 x 11”.
-The paintings are in a 12 x16″ matt without glass or frame; artwork and matt only.
+The artwork is a mixed media on textured paper with more linear work, measuring 8.5 x 10.5”.
+The paintings are sold in a 12 x16″ matt and are framed in a wide, plain white frame under glass.

 Bill Suttles Original Paintings

 Here is a collection of originals by my dad, Bill Suttles, spanning his lifetime, including early work, sold work, current ongoing gallery exhibits, and work available for purchase online.

 Trained as an illustrator, my dad uniquely combines his illustrative eye with his use of pastel, oil, ink, and gouache, along with other mediums to create his unique style and use of color.

 These paintings vary in size, medium, and subject matter.
 Bill Suttles’ favorite subjects are rural Southern Appalachia and Europe, as are his figurative, the Southern, and Maine, coastal work.